dentarg/auth0-blog/_posts/2016-09-20-securing-spring-boot-with-jwts.markdown

 Securing Spring Boot APIs with Auth0 is an easy task, as we will see, and brings a lot of great features to the table.
 With Auth0 we have to write just a few lines of code to get a solid [identity management solution](https://auth0.com/docs/identityproviders), including [single sign-on](https://auth0.com/docs/sso/single-sign-on), user management, support for social identity providers (like Facebook, GitHub, Twitter, etc.), enterprise (Active Directory, LDAP, SAML, etc.), and your own database of users.

 For starters, if you haven't done so yet, this is a good time to sign up for a <a href="https://auth0.com/signup" data-amp-replace="CLIENT_ID" data-amp-addparams="anonId=CLIENT_ID(cid-scope-cookie-fallback-name)">free Auth0 account</a>.
 Having an Auth0 account, the first thing that we must do is to [create a new API on the dashboard](https://manage.auth0.com/#/apis).
-An API is an entity that represents an external resource, capable of accepting and responding to protected resource requests made by clients.
+An API is an entity that represents an external resource, capable of accepting and responding to protected resource requests made by client applications.
 And this is exactly what the Spring Boot app that we just built is, an API.

 ![Creating an API on Auth0's dashboard](https://cdn.auth0.com/blog/spring-boot-jwts/create-api.png)